nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Expected outcome:

-* The `Urgent` tag will disappear on the internship application panel with the selected `INDEX`, if it exists.
+* The `Urgent` tag will be removed from the internship application at the selected `INDEX`, if it exists.

-Example of usage:

-* `deltag 1 clear`

-Expected outcome:

-* All tags from the internship at `INDEX` 1 will disappear.

 ### Sending an email to a company : `mail`
 Sends an email to the email address registered to a selected internship by launching the default mail app with the target email recipient already set.

 Format: `mail`

-* `mail` does not check if the email address is valid/correct and is the responsibility of the user
+* `mail` does not check if the email address is valid/correct and is the responsibility of the user.
-* `mail` invokes the native desktop application of the default mail app
+* `mail` invokes the native desktop application of the default mail app.

 Expected outcome: